* Trump has said meeting to be "a very difficult one"

 "Either this is a rest before we move higher or it is the beginning of a top for a little while, and I think earnings will be the arbiter of that decision," Bakhos said.

-Among stocks, Tesla was up 2.2 percent at $284.35 premarket after the electric carmaker said on Sunday its vehicle deliveries increased 69 percent in the first quarter.
+Among stocks, Tesla's shares were up 2.7 percent at $286.06 after the electric carmaker said on Sunday its vehicle deliveries increased 69 percent in the first quarter.

-Accenture was down 2.8 percent at $116.54 after Goldman Sachs downgraded the stock to "sell" from "neutral".
+Accenture slipped 2.3 percent to $117 after Goldman Sachs downgraded the stock to "sell" from "neutral".